NVedutla/ML_AI_Capstone_Project_2026/README.md

-# BBO Capstone Project – Hybrid Black-Box Optimisation (Dec 2025 – June 2026)
+# BBO Capstone Project – Hybrid Black-Box Optimisation (2026)
 Imperial University

----

 ## PROJECT TITLE

-Hybrid Black-Box Optimisation System using Gaussian Processes, Bayesian Optimisation, PCA and Reinforcement Learning-Inspired Search
+Hybrid Black-Box Optimisation using Gaussian Processes, Bayesian Optimisation, and Learning-Based Search Strategies

----

 ## NON-TECHNICAL EXPLANATION (≈100 words)

+This project is about solving optimisation problems where the underlying function is unknown.
+In simple terms, we are trying to find the best possible input that produces the highest output without knowing how the function works internally.

-This project explores how to optimise unknown mathematical functions using only input and output examples, without knowing the underlying formula.
-The system learns from past attempts and gradually improves its guesses over time.
-It uses machine learning methods such as Gaussian Processes to predict good solutions, Bayesian Optimisation to guide search decisions, and clustering and PCA to identify patterns in successful regions.
-Over time, the model becomes more efficient at finding high-performing inputs across multiple complex functions.
-The goal is to simulate real-world decision-making problems where the best solution must be discovered through experimentation and learning rather than direct calculation.
+To do this, the system learns from past attempts and gradually improves its guesses.
+It uses machine learning techniques such as Gaussian Processes to predict good regions, Bayesian Optimisation to guide decisions, and clustering and PCA to identify patterns in successful areas.

----
+Over time, the system becomes better at exploring and focusing its search, improving performance across multiple complex functions.

 ## DATA

-The dataset consists of black-box function evaluations (F1–F8) provided over 13 weekly modules.
+The dataset is made up of black-box optimisation samples collected over 13 iterative rounds.

-Each function contains:
+Each function (F1–F8) contains:
-- Inputs: vectors of varying dimensionality (2D to 8D depending on function)
-- Outputs: real-valued scores representing function performance

-Data structure:
+- Input vectors (continuous values between 0 and 1)
+- Output values (performance score from hidden functions)

+### Structure:
 Data/
 ├── Week_1/
 │   ├── inputs.txt
-│ └── outputs.txt
+│   ├── outputs.txt
 ├── Week_2/
 ...
 ├── Week_13/

-Each `inputs.txt` contains a list of numpy arrays representing sampled points.
-Each `outputs.txt` contains corresponding evaluation scores.

-The data is generated as part of the BBO capstone environment and is not externally sourced.

----
+Each input is a NumPy array of different dimensionality depending on the function, and each output is a single numeric score.

 ## MODEL

-The final model is a **hybrid optimisation system** combining multiple techniques:
+The final system is a hybrid optimisation model built by combining multiple techniques learned throughout the module.

+It includes:

-- Gaussian Process Regression (surrogate modelling)
+- Gaussian Process Regression (to estimate unknown functions)
-- Bayesian Optimisation (Expected Improvement acquisition function)
+- Bayesian Optimisation using Expected Improvement
-- Support Vector Machines (region filtering in early stages)
+- Support Vector Machines (to filter promising regions early on)
 - PCA-based directional search
-- Clustering-based region identification
+- Clustering of high-performing regions
-- Reinforcement Learning-inspired exploration (epsilon-greedy sampling)
+- Reinforcement learning-style exploration (epsilon-greedy strategy)
-- Adaptive candidate generation across multiple strategies
+- Adaptive candidate generation

-The model evolves over time by combining exploration (random search) and exploitation (guided search from learned models).

----
+The key idea is simple:
+instead of relying on one method, we combine several strategies so the system can both explore new areas and refine good ones.

 ## HYPERPARAMETER OPTIMISATION

-Key hyperparameters used:
+Key settings used across the project:

-- Gaussian Process kernel: Matern kernel (nu=2.5)
+- Gaussian Process kernel: Matern (nu = 2.5)
-- Alpha (noise level): 1e-6
+- Noise level (alpha): 1e-6
 - Expected Improvement exploration factor (xi): 0.01
-- SVM RBF kernel with probability estimates
+- SVM kernel: RBF with probability estimates
-- Candidate pool sizes: 1000–5000 samples per iteration
+- Candidate pool size: 1000–5000 points per iteration
-- Exploration threshold (SVM filtering): probability > 0.6
+- SVM filtering threshold: 0.6 probability
-- RL epsilon (exploration rate): 0.1
+- RL exploration rate (epsilon): 0.1
-- PCA components: dynamic based on function dimension
+- PCA components: adjusted based on function dimension

-These were tuned iteratively across modules based on performance trends across F1–F8.

----
+These values were refined gradually during experimentation across modules.

 ## CODE STRUCTURE

-The repository is organised by module progression:
+The repository follows the learning progression of the course:
 Code/
 ├── week_1.py
 ├── week_2.py